Reefer Trucking 101: What You Should Know

 Types of Reefer Trucks

-Semi Trucks with Reefer Trailers The largest type of reefer truck, designed for transporting large loads over long distances with a refrigerated trailer attached.
+| Semi Trucks with Reefer Trailers | The largest type of reefer truck, designed for transporting large loads over long distances with a refrigerated trailer attached. |

-Refrigerated Trucks with Integrated Units Trucks equipped with built-in refrigeration units, suitable for transporting medium-sized loads with a balance between capacity and flexibility.
+| Refrigerated Trucks with Integrated Units | Trucks equipped with built-in refrigeration units, suitable for transporting medium-sized loads with a balance between capacity and flexibility. |

-Box Trucks, Cargo Vans, and Pickups with Refrigeration Units Smaller vehicles - ideal for short-distance transportation of perishable goods, featuring refrigeration units for temperature control.
+| Box Trucks, Cargo Vans, and Pickups with Refrigeration Units | Smaller vehicles - ideal for short-distance transportation of perishable goods, featuring refrigeration units for temperature control. |

-What is a Reefer Driver?
+What Is a Reefer Driver?

 Reefer drivers often find themselves in a dynamic and growing industry, given the increasing demand for the transportation of perishable goods.
 This job offers unique challenges and rewards, making it an appealing choice for drivers seeking a distinctive and fulfilling career on the road.

-What is a Reefer Unit?
+What Is a Reefer Unit?

 Key Features of a Reefer Unit include:

-• Insulation and Air Circulation: The Reefer Unit works in conjunction with the insulated design of the cargo container to prevent external temperature fluctuations from affecting the perishable cargo.
+- Insulation and Air Circulation: The reefer unit works in conjunction with the cargo container’s insulated design to prevent external temperature fluctuations from affecting the perishable cargo.
 It circulates cool air throughout the container, maintaining a consistent temperature and preventing hotspots.

 Reefer Trucking's Importance